Karate Classes In Westcombe Park

 We bring these three activities together to bring you a complete Karate tuition experience in Westcombe Park .

-Karate Historical background and its Development into a World Martial Art At the turn of the 20th century, Anko Itosu gained permission to finish the shroud of secrecy for those who wanted to learn forms of martial arts and started teaching Karate in Okinawan schools.
-This brought about even further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who introduced the skill to Japan in 1922.
+Karate: Some Historical Information At the turn of the Twentieth century, Anko Itosu gained permission to finish the shroud of secrecy for people who wished to learn fighting techinques and began teaching Karate in Okinawan institutions.
+This led to even further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who unveiled the skill to Japan in 1922.

 (info courtesy of: Karate Class in Westcombe Park )